 Cotton Vs Cotton Blends

 Shirts that are 50% cotton and 50% polyester, though, should be avoided.
-While the price tag is enticing, these shirts don’t breathe well, don’t wash well, and don’t last long.
-Inexpensive is one thing, cheap is quite another.
+While the price tag is enticing, these shirts come with a number of problems.
+Firstly, they don’t breathe well so you’ll find yourself sweating more.

 As a functioning adult, it is incumbent upon you to take care of your clothes, and your shirts are no exception.
 Thankfully, it’s not that difficult, and caring for shirts can be broken down into four components: